airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 This must be matched with the appropriate input from your headset plug, see [this overview](https://airsoftnorge.com/Peltor-J11-4pin/).

-## Solution: Switching wiring in the PTT
+## Solution 1: Switching wiring in the PTT
 You can swap wiring in the PTT by changing the output of your B and C pole.
 <div class="image-thumbnail">
 	<a href="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/ptt.jpg">